jshaw86/distributed-systems-take-home/README.md

    Use any programming language, runtime, or framework as long as it functions within the Docker Compose environment.
 Running `docker-compose up --build` should work seamlessly.

 5. **External Dependencies**
-   Any additional services or datastores must operate within an ~8GB memory footprint and integrate with the Docker setup.
+   Any additional services or datastores must operate within an ~8GB memory footprint and integrate with the `docker-compose` setup.

 6. **Immutable Client Code**
    The provided client code should be considered immutable.
-If you discover a bug, feel free to fix it or let us know but don't add/update the request with additional headers or data.
+If you discover a bug, feel free to fix it or let us know and we'll work with you to fix it.
+Don't add/update the request with additional headers or data.

 7. **Documentation**
    Extend the bottom of this `README.md` file to include an explanation of your solution, rationale for architectural choices, and anomaly detection/enforcement strategies.

+# Suggestions
+1. **Get something working first**
+    Start with the distributed rate limiting problem on a single instance and build out from there.
+2. **Don't build for massive scale**
+    For this exercise we don't expect your solution to support millions of requests and users.
+In your README.md, explain how you would scale your solution if you had to support a much larger user base and request throughput.
+We like to see pragmatic solutions that can be iterated on.
+3. **Code Style, Testing and your time**
+   Code style, effective use of comments and testing are important but we understand your time is valuable and limited.
+Don't get bogged down if those considerations are adding too much time to the exercise.
+   We're more interested in a working solution and how you approach the problem.
+This project is designed to be completed in 2-4 hours depending on your experience level.
+If it's taking you longer than that consider submitting your solution without the anomaly detection and mitigation portion and document in your README.md how you would have approached that section.